bitaculous/locomotivecms-locoroco/README.md

 [![Gemnasium Status][Gemnasium Status]][Gemnasium]

 We at [Bitaculous] really like [LocomotiveCMS], it's our favorite tool for developing websites, it's [awesome].
-That's why we built [LocoRoco], so you can easier start using [LocomotiveCMS] on your server.
+That's why we built LocoRoco, so you can easier start using LocomotiveCMS on your server.

-If you want to run [LocomotiveCMS] without setting up a server, check out [LocomotiveHosting], a hosting solution from the [team behind LocomotiveCMS].
+**If you want to run LocomotiveCMS without setting up a server, check out [LocomotiveHosting], a first class hosting solution from the [team behind LocomotiveCMS].
+This also [supports the development] of LocomotiveCMS.**

 Credits
 -------

-The [team behind LocomotiveCMS] for creating [LocomotiveCMS].
+The [team behind LocomotiveCMS] for creating LocomotiveCMS.

 [Sony Computer Entertainment] for creating [The Real LocoRoco], an awesome platform video game.

 Requirements
 ------------

-At [Bitaculous] we use the following stack to run [LocomotiveCMS], that's why this package is made for:
+At Bitaculous we use the following stack to run LocomotiveCMS, that's why this package is made for:

 * [Capistrano]
 * [Nginx]